South America Travel Wise...

 At an isolated border crossing for instance, you may be at the mercy of the local authorities.
 They can make life harder for you in some cases.
 Acknowledge when you lack a negotiation angle.
 Apart from the language barrier, you don't want to be stuck in the middle of nowhere in inferiority of conditions, do you?

-Get out of there as fast as you can.
+Get out of there as fast as you can, even if you end up a couple of hundreds dollars shorter.

 - Don't hang your camera/filming gear around you neck like an Olimpic Gold medalist.

 Keep all your stuff in a cheap backpack instead, or a discreet vest, and use your gear when need it.
-Avoid fancy, branded camera bags, they advertise loudly what you're carrying inside.
+Avoid fancy, branded camera bag because they advertise loudly what you're carrying inside.

 - Dress to blend-in rather than to stand-out.